Riding the Production Livewire

 A long, five-year journey is quickly coming to an end for Harley-Davidson’s “Project Livewire.”
 Nobody knows yet whether it’ll mark the beginning of a new century for the motor company, leading with technology the way that it has led with lifestyle and brand marketing in the latter half of the 1900s.
 Or whether it’ll become another product in a long line of motorcycles that offered too little, too late in an effort to draw in a new generation of riders.
 One thing is certain already, though: Harley has shown that it can build an amazing electric motorcycle that is a joy to ride.

 2014’s tour of an H-D electric concept generated a lot of excitement by blending three awesome things: motorcycles, zero-emissions electric tech, and the legendary Harley-Davidson brand.
-In my initial letter of support to HDMC, I urged them to blend three more awesome things: get to market first, handily beat competitors’ range specs, and land Livewire at a price that was accessible to a new generation of riders…
+In a letter of support to HDMC, I urged them to blend three more awesome things: get to market first, handily beat competitors’ range specs, and land Livewire at a price that was accessible to a new generation of riders…

 Come in at or under $12,000.
 If you overvalue your brand and expect to get $20,000 for Livewire, you’ll scale about as well as Brammo has at $19,000.
 That’s not Harley scale.
 Premium exclusivity might work for a short period of time, but don’t try to extend it to the point of irrelevance.